 Professor David Story, Inaugural Head of Department

-The leadership team of Professor David Story (Head of Department and Chair of Anaesthesia), Rinaldo Bellomo (Professor of Intensive Care ), and Professor George Braitberg (Professor of Emergency Medicine) oversee the three, integrated research streams, harnessing the expertise of a large network of critical care specialists undertaking clinical care, research and education at more than 20 University-affiliated hospitals.
+Our leadership team oversee the three, integrated research and teaching streams, harnessing the expertise of a large network of more than 150 critical care specialists undertaking clinical care, research and education at more than 20 University-affiliated hospitals.